na-na-hi/renget/archive/osagers-II.md

 -> - real life mentions of murder, violence, especially when in an insensitive sense <- -> - heavy description of gore <-
 -> - vhs horror / bloody horror / generally creepy imagry <-
+-> - helluva boss, hazbin hotel, or any other works associated with vivziepop <-

 -> ┆⌞==triggers==⌝┆ <-
 -> - unwanted critisism <-